NC SAR Eagle Scout Recognition and Scholarship Program

 - Download the Patriotic Theme Guideline Form here.

-- Your original essay, not to exceed 500 words, written on an American Revolutionary Patriotic Theme, with footnotes and bibliography.
+- Your original essay, not to exceed 500 words, written using the Patriotic Theme Guideline Form with footnotes and bibliography.

-How to apply for the SAR Scholarship Program
+How to apply for the NC SAR Scholarship Program

-Information can be obtained from the Eagle Scout Chairman in the NCSSAR chapter in your BSA Council.
-To find your local NCSSAR chapter click here.
+Information can be obtained from the Eagle Scout Chairman in the NC SAR chapter in your BSA Council.
+To find your local North Carolina SAR chapter click here.
 If there is no Chapter Eagle Scout Chairman listed on the chapter website, e-mail the Chapter President with your questions about their Eagle Scout Recognition Program and their annual chapter scholarship competition.